 Green Flag

-In the coming months, we are hoping to receive our sixth Green Flag for Global Citizenship and Litter and Waste.
+Over the course of the next two years, we are hoping to receive our seventh Green Flag for Global Citizenship and Energy.
 A global citizen is someone who is aware and understands the wider world and their place in it.
 They are not just a citizen of their local community but also the world.
-They take an active role in their community and work with others to make our planet more peaceful, greener, sustainable and fair.
+They take an active role in their community and work with others to make our planet more peaceful, greener and sustainable.

 Waste not, want not is our Motto!